- Why would I want to use MP3 files

 A CD can hold at least 650 megabytes of data (usually 700).
 I

-bit rate of 32000 bits/second (constant bit rate).
-All square
+rate of 32000 bits/second (constant bit rate).
+All square dance

-dance recordings are mono.
-This means that one hour of recording
+recordings are mono.
+This means that one hour of recording takes up

-of recordings.
+recordings.
 A 700 MByte CD can hold just over 50 hours.
-How
+How good

-good does the recording sound?
-Well, you get a 10 KHz bandwidth,
+does the recording sound?
+Well, you get a 10 KHz bandwidth, which

-which is better than AM radio, but not quite as good as FM radio.
+is better than AM radio, but not quite as good as FM radio.
+It is

-It is better than most cassette tape recordings.
-Recording at a
+better than most cassette tape recordings.
+Recording at a higher

-CD's.
-But that makes the files bigger, and we aren't trying to
+makes the files bigger, and we aren't trying to record classical

 - What kind of batteries does the RF